rodrimati1992/structural_crates/readme.md

 The way that this library emulates structural types is by using traits as bounds or trait objects.

+All the `structural` traits are dyn-compatible(also known as object-safe), and no change will be made to make them not dyn-compatible.

 By default all structural types are open, structs and enums can have more variants and or fields than are required.